Do emotions control your life?

 Intense emotions have the ability to disrupt your entire life, control your behavior, and make you feel like you can’t control yourself.
 They can make you feel helpless!
 They can take away your ability to set goals, direct your life, and go after the things you want the most.

 Groups and classes reduce painful and extreme emotions by introducing powerful, well-researched content in the form of weekly homework assignments.
 Groups offer a peer community with reality based feedback, built-in validation, emotional problem solving, wise decision making, and practical options for what to do in times of intense emotional distress.
+Being part of a group means being open to reciprocal vulnerability and shared experiences and provides its members with a sense of belonging, participation, intimacy, and personal growth.

 Why do it alone?
 Validation + Problem solving + Perspective taking = Wisdom.
 Because real life learning doesn’t happen in a vacuum!